Heat loss FAQ

 As stated above, the same is true for the hot water heating units.
 The baseboard was usually run on all exterior walls, which were more than needed when installed and definitely more then you need today.
 The plus side to excessive baseboard and properly sizing the boiler is the temperature of the water going through the baseboard could be a much lower temperature which requires less fuel and improved comfort.
 At one time heating systems were sized with a window cracked open at night because people thought it was healthier.
 Sizing off the existing radiation will oversize the boiler and cost more to install, operate and maintain.

-The only time a contractor should measure the radiators and size a boiler with these factors would be a steam system.
-Steam boilers are sized according to square feet of steam and not so much on btu's.
-We also will do sizing for steam boilers.
+The only time a contractor should measure the radiators and size a boiler with these factors would be a steam system or to calculate system water temperature when applying outdoor reset.
+Steam boilers are sized according to system square feet of steam and not so much on btu's or heat loss.
+We also do sizing for steam boilers.
 This requires different forms.
 (See pricing page)

 You keep mentioning oversized equipment.
 Isn't it better to size the appliance larger?